lcerezo/lcerezo.github.io/_pages/about.md

 author: Luis
 ---

-Professionally, I've worked in technology since 1998 serving a variety of roles, from desktop support, to my current SRE work.
+Professionally, I've worked in technology since 1998 serving a variety of roles, from desktop support, to my current TAM/EAE work.

 I currently work at AWS helping organizations find operational efficiencies in the cloud.
 This work ranges from architectural improvements such as resiliency & o11y, business and operational process improvements, cost optimization and more.
 Until [then...](https://www.linkedin.com/in/luiscerezo/) or --> [resume]({% link _pages/resume.md %}).